AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/other-options/automatic-connection.md

     ![Connect devices automatically *border](https://cdn.adtidy.org/content/kb/dns/private/new_dns/connect/automatically_step4.png)

-1. Next, go to the device settings in the *Connect devices automatically* section by clicking on the *Link generator and instructions* button
+1. Next, go to the device settings in the *Connect devices automatically* section by clicking the *Link generator and instructions* button.
-1. Select the desired protocol as well as the device name and type
+1. Select the protocol you want to use as well as the device name and the device type.
 1. Click *Generate link*.

     ![Generate link *border](https://cdn.adtidy.org/content/kb/dns/private/new_dns/connect/automatically_step7.png)

-1. You have successfully generated the link, now copy the server address and use it in one of the [AdGuard apps](https://adguard.website.agrd.dev/welcome.html)
+1. You have successfully generated the link, now copy the server address and use it in one of the [AdGuard apps](https://adguard.com/welcome.html)

 ## Rules for generating automatically connected devices